 We headed east to get in a prime position to intercept the line of storms that had now developed.
 Unfortunately we wouldn’t get to do that.
 As we were driving east I saw fellow chaser Scott McPartland who I had been wanting to meet.
 I went to hit the brakes then and realized they were fully out and had to stop using the transmission and emergency brake.
 Something was seriously wrong.

 By the time I stopped and turned around Scott had left and I realized I wouldn’t be able to drive home in this condition nor would I really be able to drive at all.

 I decided to try and limp to Hastings where I could possibly find an auto parts store open the next day.
 Luckily I ran into Steve Polley, Jesse Risley, Scott Bennett, Corey Sloan and Aaron Pippin and we were able to at least to band-aid my truck by moving the top caliper bolt to the bottom and rigging up some cables to help hold the caliper down so it didn’t chunk up into the wheel like it had been.

 It would work, and we all headed to Buffalo Wild Wings in Grand Island.
 We stayed in Grand Island and got one of the bolts the next day and drove home.
 Unfortunately it was still rigged together pretty badly, but we did make it home and I was able to get the bolt I needed from a Ford Dealership on Tuesday.

 Special thanks to Steve Polley and Scott Bennett for your help.
-I appreciated it and hated to be the one who needed help as opposed to the one helping like I was used to doing in the past.
+I appreciated it.